proexchange/civicrm-sparkpost/README.md

 ##Scheduled Job Parameters
 * friendly_from: comma separated lists, you should enter any email addresses that will be used to send email from.
 Administer > CiviMail > From Email Addresses
-* events: comma separated list of sparkpost events that should be considered bounces in civicrm.
+* events: comma separated list of SparkPost events that should be considered bounces in civicrm.
 You can usually just leave the defaults, but this can be changed to fit your needs.